 Chess960 (or Fischerandom) is a variation of chess invented by the eleventh World Chess Champion, Bobby Fischer.
 It maintains the original chess flavour while ensuring the “live” creative spark.

-But why?
-Compared to the past, chess is played very differently today.
+Chess is played very differently today when compared to the past.
 With computers exceeding human tactical ability and providing storage of massive game databases, we have an ever growing knowledge of chess from the beginning of the game onwards.
 We know which moves and configurations are good, and we can learn to play them from memory.

 Chess960 is healthy and good for your chess.
 If you get into it and not just move the pieces to achieve known positions it really improves your chess vision.